 If your holiday schedule is like mine, dinner is often a scramble for whatever I have on hand in the fridge or pantry.
-I’ve found a way to plan ahead—prepping four slow-cooker meals at one time and freezing them until I need them.
+I’ve found a way to plan ahead—prepping three slow-cooker meals at one time and freezing the ingredients until I need them.
 With a little planning, a lot of chopping, and a few zip-top freezer bags, hearty homemade suppers are just a low, slow simmer away.
 And by buying the produce you need for these meals in bulk, you’ll be saving money.
 Who couldn’t use a little extra “green” during the holidays?

 1. List.
 Make your grocery list and do your shopping.
 Don’t forget to buy large freezer bags.